thiagomata/courses-and-certifications/README.md

 # Courses and Certifications

-Grouping concluded courses and certificates into a single project.
+Grouping concluded courses and certifications into a single project.